martiserra99/canvas-user-interface-docs/docs/1.how-to-use/3.create-types/4.view/2.lifecycle/lifecycle.md

 - **End**: It may perform some final tasks that may be needed.

-To perform these tasks the view will call its lifecycle functions.
+To perform these tasks, the view will call its lifecycle functions.
 These functions are implemented differently by every view type and to implement them you have to use the `.lifecycle.set(name, func)` method, like so:

 ```javascript
 viewType.lifecycle.set("onCreate", function (view) {